Sankar-mannem/climate-agriculture-tableau-dashboard/README.md

 This treemap highlights the countries with the highest average temperatures.
 These countries may face stronger heat stress, higher evaporation, increased water demand, and greater pressure on temperature-sensitive crops.

-Why this visual is useful:
+Why this visual was used:

 - It quickly highlights high-temperature countries.
-- It gives a compact view of top climate-risk areas.
+- It gives a compact view of top heat-exposed areas.
 - Colour helps communicate heat intensity.
 - It complements the climate imbalance ranking and map.

-Recruiter-focused insight:
+Analytical insight:

 This visual helps identify countries where heat exposure may be a major agricultural concern.
-When combined with rainfall analysis, it supports better understanding of drought and crop vulnerability risk.
+When combined with rainfall, irrigation, and crop-yield analysis, it supports better understanding of drought and crop vulnerability risk.

 ### 5. Top 10 Countries with Lowest Temperature